WordPress.com vs WordPress.org: What’s the Difference?

 WordPress.com Hosts for You, For Free

-Unfortunately it comes with lots limitations and restrictions.
+Unfortunately, it comes with lots of limitations and restrictions.

 If you use WordPress and want free hosting, it makes sense to use WordPress.com.
 This is fine if you are simply blogging and don’t need much in the way of graphics, video, slideshows, and special effects.
 It’s for those who are truly doing the old weblog thing (the original word for blogging).